AdobeDocs/dynamic-media-classic.en/help/searching-assets.md

 1. Repeat Step 2 as many times as necessary to list all metadata fields for the filter operation on panels.
 1. In each panel, select a metadata value to filter on.
 You cannot select more than one metadata value in each panel.

-   Assets that match all the values you selected appear in the Browse panel.
+   Assets that match all the values that you selected appear in the Browse panel.

    >[!NOTE]
    >